Jane has taken a moment from her travels to communicate with us from Greece.

 This is one of the churches inside the monastery which included courtyards and living quarters.

-This was in marked contrast to our 2nd visit -Monastery of Varlaam (the one on the right below) - built in the 16th century, where the patina of the frescoes has aged, there is some damage and the walls imperfect, but equally beautiful.
+This was in marked contrast to our 2nd visit -Monastery of Varlaam (centre below) - built in the 16th century, where the patina of the frescoes has aged, there is some damage and the walls imperfect, but equally beautiful.
 I was reminded of the wonderful churches I visited in Cyprus a few years ago.
 Sadly no photos allowed inside but I did buy a small book, a few images shown below.

 Below is a beautiful fresco of the Treee of Life - Bottom left is heaven, with Peter knocking on the door of Heaven’s gate and Simon to the left - he helped Christ carry the cross.
 Then on the left he’ll and filled with those doomed to damnation.
-I think it’s fabulous.
 And I agree with Jane.
-It's fabulous*.
+It's fabulous.

 The local town of Kalambaka services the tourist trade, with several hotels, lots of street side tavernas and of course the inevitable tacky tourist gift shops.
 I was so surprised when at least 10 coaches arrived at our hotel last night, yet check-in, dinner and breakfast was all handled effortlessly.
 Greece is obviously very popular, even this far away from Athens.